arras-energy/gridlabd-old/docs/Subcommand/Openfido.md

 Output files are given as a comma-delimited list.

+## Server

+Note, docker daemon must be running to use the server

 # Example

 The following command installs the `filestat` pipeline from the OpenFIDO library.